-Nationally, she is a member of the American College of Physician Executives and was the first female President of the Southern Medical Association.
-She lectures for these organizations throughout the United States on subjects of leadership, practice management, and health systems and policy.
+Nationally, she has been a member of the American College of Physician Executives and was the first female President of the Southern Medical Association.
+She lectured for these organizations throughout the United States on subjects of leadership, practice management, and health systems and policy.
 In 2009 she was presented with the Southern Medical Association’s Distinguished Service Award in recognition of a career dedicated to promoting the profession of medicine.
 For ten years, she directed a course on “Comparative Healthcare Systems” for the Auburn University Physicians MBA program, traveling and studying health systems in England, France, Italy, the Netherlands, Switzerland, the Czech Republic and Australia.
 To make time for these administrative duties, Dr. Holt discontinued her surgical practice, but is available for complete ophthalmological consultation in the office.
 She has maintained her practice as a participating physician in the Medicare program.

 Nineteen years ago, Dr. Holt and a few colleagues began a fundraising effort to support breast cancer survivors.
 “Women in Medicine and Law for the Cure“ has brought hundreds of female physicians and lawyers together to promote the event.
 They surpassed their $2,000,000 goal in cumulative donations sent to Susan G. Komen® in the form of a restricted grant for medical research.
 In recognition of her efforts, Dr. Holt was selected to be a “Global Ambassador” for this organization.
 In 2019, the WIMLC “re-invented” itself and will be supporting the DIVA program of ThriveWell Cancer Foundation.